 However, lack of employment opportunities and limited access to economic resources means women’s ability to participate in and contribute to economic and leadership activities in the country is severely restricted.
-In addition, deeply rooted social biases, structural barriers, gender-based discrimination, and violence from families, communities and the markets hinder women from participating in the economic and leadership roles.
+In addition, deeply rooted social biases, structural barriers, gender-based discrimination, and violence from families, communities, and the markets hinder women from participating in economic and leadership roles.

 Therefore, in response to a recognized need to raise public awareness, increase political will, and encourage more resources to support women’s leadership roles and economic empowerment in Nepal, EAI launched the “Sahi Ho!” campaign in partnership with UN Women.